 - My Account

 From Charlotte, N.C., Evelyn Amanda Davidson finished high school at 15, studied at Barber-Scotia College in Concord, N.C., and graduated from Johnson C. Smith University.
-She began her career as an English teacher at North Carolina Central University before coming to Howard University where she received bachelor's degree in music education in 1946 and immediately joined the faculty.
+She began her career as an English teacher at North Carolina Central University before coming to Howard University.
+She received a bachelor's degree in music education in 1946 and immediately joined the faculty.
 In 1950, she received a master's degree in music education from Columbia University and married James Patrick White.

-She studied singing for more than 10 years with operatic baritone Todd Duncan, who originated the role of Porgy in "Porgy and Bess."
-She was a nationally renowned choir director, clinician and scholar of music who taught classes in choral conducting, music theory and singing.
-As associate conductor of the university choir, White led rehearsals and helped prepare the choir for performances with the National Symphony Orchestra and for a three-month international tour sponsored by the State Department in 1960.
-"She was really the power behind the Howard University choir," said Michael Cordovana, former director of the Catholic University choir.
-"She worked for the good of music, the good of the choir and the good of Howard University.
-It was really one of the best music schools in the country."
+She studied singing for more than ten years with operatic baritone Todd Duncan, who originated the role of Porgy in "Porgy and Bess."
+She was a nationally renowned choir director, clinician, and scholar of music who taught classes in choral conducting, music theory, and singing.
+As associate conductor of the university choir, White led rehearsals and helped prepare the choir for performances with the National Symphony Orchestra and a three-month international tour sponsored by the State Department in 1960.
+"She was the power behind the Howard University choir," said Michael Cordovana, former director of the Catholic University choir.
+"She worked for the good of music, the good of the choir, and the good of Howard University.
+It was one of the best music schools in the country."

 After her mentor Warner Lawson died in 1971, White led the university choir for three years.
 In 1972, she directed a Howard alumni choir in a memorable tribute concert to her longtime mentor and colleague.
 "Responding to Mrs. White with instant precision and a rhythmic inflection that can only come from both the will to sing perfectly and the willingness to follow a gifted leader," Hume wrote in The Post of the choir members, "they poured out sounds and words that conspired with spirit in a way no other choral ensemble today seems to be able to."